verdaux/BookNotes/Impressors 5.md

 - [ ] What did you do this weekend?
 - [ ] Where are you going this weekend?
 - [ ] Perfumed laborer by day, Imtiaz Ali's hero by night.
 - [ ] Silent in sanity, audible in madness
+- [ ] Splendour and fecundity from which I never recovered.